AllYarnsAreBeautiful/ayab-desktop/README.md

 The macOS version is using a wrapper script to ensure all dependencies are installed.
 As a result, the first start might take a while depending on your CPU and internet download speed.
 Open the DMG image and copy the app to your Application folder.
+Then just run

+    AYAB-Launcher.app

-Then just run it and wait for the dependencies to be downloaded and installed.
+and wait for the dependencies to be downloaded and installed.

 #### Running from source & Development

+You need Python 3.5 and PyQt5.
+For Python I would recommend `pyenv`
+You can install it using Homebrew

+    brew install pyenv

+You also need the Xcode command line tools installed.
+Once these have been installed, you need to get the Python version installed

+    env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.5.0

 To install the development version you can checkout the git repository

     git clone https://github.com/AllYarnsAreBeautiful/ayab-desktop

-pyQt5 is also required.
-Best is to use `brew` to install it

-    brew install pyqt5

 Create a virtual enviroment in the cloned repository

     cd ayab-desktop
-    pip install virtualenv
+    pip3 install virtualenv
     virtualenv -p python3 --system-site-packages venv/
     source venv/bin/activate

+Then install the remaining prerequisites with

+    pip3 install pyqt5
     pip3 install -r requirements.txt

 Now start ayab with